 Planning is extremely important.
 It can be said that ‘failing to plan, is planning to fail’.
 The business plan should include external and internal issues to see if the owner/manager can cope with the potential ‘worse case scenario’ that could arise.
 Comprehensive discussions with an adviser can prevent (or at least highlight) a wide range of problems and methods of minimising or overcoming their impact.

 It can be extremely difficult and traumatic to face up to the failure of your own business.
 Many owners are tempted to bury their heads in the sand and hope that things will somehow improve.
 However, the best way to get things to improve is to face up to the fact that the business is struggling as soon as possible.
 The earlier you identify there is a problem, the earlier you can take remedial action to try to save the business before it is too late.
 If you think that your business is struggling, seek help and advice immediately.

 There are undoubtedly many advantages to securing business success.

 We are able to assist you in the areas where businesses generally fail and assist in ensuring that you have the right mix of skills suitable to making your business a success.

-We can assist with preparing management accounts, cashflow forecasts and finance and business plans and, if things go wrong we can assist with remedial action.
+We can assist with preparing management accounts, cashflow forecasts and finance and business plans.
+In addition, if things go wrong we can assist with remedial action.

 If you would like to discuss these procedures any further please contact us.